-To earn a Williamson County Honors Diploma, students shall complete the core curriculum and four credits of science, plus the additional path requirements which include an elective focus.
-A minimum of 14 credits must be at Honors or Advanced Placement level or through dual enrollment as described below.
+To earn a Williamson County Honors Diploma, students must complete the core curriculum and four credits of science, plus the additional path requirements which include an elective focus.
+A minimum of 14 credits must be at Honors or Advanced Placement (AP) level or dual enrollment.